-There are signs that among the first people to settle in The Gambia were the
+There are signs that among the first people to settle in The Gambia

-years.
+of years.
 There are indeed pottery fragments that have been found

-and have been dated to about 5,500 year old.
+and have been dated to about 5,500 years old.
 There is some historical

 The first known written record about The